5.16 Student Discipline and Appeals

 Non-Disclosure

-The college will not require a respondent or complainant to abide by a non-disclosure agreement, in writing or otherwise, that would prevent the re-disclosure of information related to the outcome of a disciplinary proceeding, appeal hearing or chancellor review.
+The college will not require a respondent, or any complainant to abide by a non-disclosure agreement, in writing or otherwise, that would prevent the re-disclosure of information related to the outcome of a disciplinary proceeding, appeal hearing or chancellor review.

 Conflicts with Federal or State Law

-In the event a portion of this policy or these procedures conflict with state or federal law, the state or federal law shall be followed.
+In the event a portion of this policy or these procedures conflicts with state or federal law, the state or federal law shall be followed.

 Other College Procedures